 3. Seal The Bedroom Door

 Another effective product you can use is weatherstripping tape to seal all the gaps around the door.
-It’s commonly made as rubber tape or plastic lath that you can easily attach to your door with the adhesive.
+It’s commonly made as rubber tape or plastic lath that you can easily attach to your door with adhesive.

 4. Seal the Windows

 If you don’t think this is the right product for you, then you can try this window insulator kit.
-Just like the weather stripping tape, these are also easy to install and the rolls come in a variety of sizes.
+Just like the weatherstripping tape, these are also easy to install and the rolls come in a variety of sizes.

 5. Install Acoustic Windows

-6. Use Ceiling-Mounted drapes
+6. Use Ceiling-Mounted Drapes

 Another way to soundproof a bedroom is by using ceiling-mounted drapes.
 Install one on one side of the bedroom wall where the head of your bed is.
-This will reduce the sounds coming towards you and create a beautiful feel in your bedroom.
+This will reduce the sound coming towards you and create a beautiful feel in your bedroom.

-Check out my guide about the best soundproof curtains
+Check out my guide about the best soundproof curtains.

 7. Add Your Own Background Sound

 For this, I recommend getting a Marpac Dohm-DS White Noise Machine.
 This is an effective sound machine that doesn’t feature an electronic or digital recording.
-Instead, it uses a fan which creates the sound of rushing air.
+Instead, it uses a fan that creates the sound of rushing air.
 The device is compact, portable and perfect for all environments.
 I strongly believe that it’s worth every penny.